mpv-player/mpv/DOCS/man/en/input.rst

     unmodified filename.)

 ``file-size``
     Length in bytes of the source file/stream.
-(This is the sasme as ``${stream-end} - ${stream-start}``.
+(This is the same as ``${stream-end} - ${stream-start}``.
 For ordered chapters and such, the size of the currently played segment is returned.)